 You can place, update, and manager code snippets or tags in one place, speeding up the development of your website and work better with outside agencies to ensure your conversions are set up to track your overall PPC efforts.

+Another way to track conversions is through Google Analytics and through goals.
+There are 4 goal types that are critical to your success.
 And one of the most underappreciated reports in Google Analytics as it relates to goals is Reverse Goal Path.